php-fig/fig-standards/proposed/http-message-meta.md

 scheme or authority information.
 Moreover, since all forms are valid for purposes of requests, the proposal must accommodate each.

-`RequestInterface` thus has methods realting to the request-target.
+`RequestInterface` thus has methods relating to the request-target.
 By default, it will use the composed URI to present an origin-form request-target, and, in the absence of a URI instance, return the string "/".
-Another method, `withRequestTarget()`, allows specifying an instance with a specific request-traget, allowing users to create requests that use one of the other valid request-target forms.
+Another method, `withRequestTarget()`, allows specifying an instance with a specific request-target, allowing users to create requests that use one of the other valid request-target forms.

 The URI is kept as a discrete member of the request for a variety of reasons.